troublete/go-annotation/README.md

 ## Format

-This package defines a toolchain for an annotation format, usable in most Go comments (only type, field and named functions are implemented) to allow code generation, meta programming and similar functions, with the source as input, in a standardized way.
+This package defines a toolchain for an annotation format, usable in most Go comments (only struct types, their field and named functions are implemented) to allow code generation, meta programming and similar functions, with the source as input, in a standardized way.

-Type documentations, function documentations (including receiver functions) and struct field documentations are being considered.
+Struct type documentations, function documentations (including receiver functions) and struct field documentations are being considered.

 **Example**